Closed-end funds (CEFs) aren’t nearly as well-known, nor well-held, as their more popular relatives: mutual funds and exchange-traded funds.

-And if you can think of an asset class, chances are good there is a CEF trading it.
-Closed-end funds can hold stocks, corporate bonds, tax-free municipal bonds and virtually every other asset under the sun, including illiquid assets that are hard to own within a traditional mutual fund.
+If you can think of an asset class, chances are good there is a CEF trading it.
+Closed-end funds can hold stocks, corporate bonds, tax-free municipal bonds and virtually every other asset under the sun.
+In fact, they can even hold some illiquid assets that are difficult or impossible to own within traditional mutual and exchange-traded funds.
+Not to mention, CEFs boast a few unique advantages that its relatives don’t share.

-But what exactly is a closed-end fund, and how do you know what constitutes a good one?
-Today, we’re going to break down this market niche, then we’ll present you with our updated list of the best CEFs for 2025.
+What exactly is a closed-end fund, and how do you know what constitutes a good one?
+Today, I’ll break down this market niche, and then I’ll present you with the best CEFs for 2026—a group of products that yield 8.8% on average and yield up to 14.6%.

 Featured Financial Products